BenKraas/2025-KI-Seminar/README.md

-# 2025-KI-Seminar
+# 2025 KI Seminar
-Main repositoriy for the final project of the AI-Seminar at RUB.
+Main repositoriy for the final project of the KI-Seminar at RUB.